Angular constraints on planar frameworks: Abstract

 \section{Abstract}

-Consider a collection of points and the sets of slopes or directions of the lines between pairs of points.
-It is known that the algebraic matroid on this set of elements is the well studied 2-dimensional rigidity matroid.
-This article analyzes a construction on top of the set of slopes given by an angle constraint system of incidences and angles.
-In this setting we provide a matricial rigidity formulation of the problem for colored graphs, an algebro-geometric reformulation, precise necessary conditions and a combinatorial characterization of the generic behaviour for a special case.
+Consider a collection of points in the plane and the sets of slopes or directions of the lines between pairs of points.
+It is known that the algebraic matroid on the set of direction constraints between the points is equivalent to the algebraic matroid on the set of distances between the points.
+This is the well-studied generic 2-dimensional rigidity matroid of a graph.
+This article studies a higher-level construction built on the slope data: an angle constraint system obtained by prescribing relationships between pairs of slopes.
+The central question we analyze is: when is an angle system rigid, in the sense that every nontrivial motion alters one of the fixed angles?

+We formulate the problem in matricial terms for certain edge-colored graphs, finding precise necessary conditions for when such edge-colored graphs are rigid, and a combinatorial characterization of generic rigidity for a special case.
+We also prove the validity of an equivalent formulation of the angle matroid as the algebraic matroid of a field extension.